pH-7/Download-Simply-Videos-From-YouTube/readme.md

 **🌟 Key Features:**
 - ✨ Support for single videos, playlists, and **multiple URLs simultaneously** (including multiple playlists)
 - 🎥 High-quality video and audio downloads (up to 1080p)
+- 🎵 **MP3 audio-only downloads** with high-quality 192kbps extraction
 - 📁 Organized folder structure with smart playlist handling
 - ⚡ **Unlimited concurrent downloading** for videos and playlists - ideal for super-fast batch downloads
-- 🔄 Format conversion to MP4
+- 🔄 Format conversion to MP4 or MP3
 - 🛡️ Error handling and recovery with detailed reporting
 - 📊 Download progress tracking and summary reports
 - 🎯 Smart URL parsing and validation